UPDATE: As of April 1, 2022 the health pass and all other Covid related entry and travel restrictions for Costa Rica have been eliminated.

 - Costa Rica official insurance from National Insurance Institute (INS) or Sagicor of Costa Rica.

 - International Travel Insurance.
 One of the most popular (cheapest) options is Trawick which has been reported to work by a number of travelers.

 The official insurance is automatically accepted.
 International or Personal insurance must be documented as meeting the minimum requirements and then approved by a ministry of health official.

 Initially only the official insurance was accepted and the monopoly pricing was as high as $1,000 for a two week visit.
-Competition from outside insurance has driven prices down and while the official insurance is still about twice as expensive independent policies may be as little as $2 per day for long stays.
+Competition from outside insurance has driven prices down and while the official insurance is still about twice as expensive independent policies may be as little as $2 per day.

-Coverage for a typical 9 day trip costs around $50.
+Coverage for a typical 9 day trip costs around $$30 – 50 per person.